You are here

 |Medicines reported as being taken||

 Medicines reported to have been taken by the patient.
 This can be the trade name or the name of the active ingredient.
 Please note that it is possible that not all medicines taken by the patient were reported to the TGA.

 There are three types of links between medicine and adverse event:

 |MedDRA reaction term||A description of the adverse event as defined by the Medical Dictionary for Regulatory Activities (MedDRA).|

-The Database of Adverse Event Notifications - medicines is updated monthly and the search page reflects the date of the most recent update.
+The Database of Adverse Event Notifications - medicines is updated daily.
+The reports in this database start from 1 January 1971 up to 90 days prior to the date of access.
 Reports generated on different days may be different, even if the same date range is searched, because the TGA receives follow-up information from reporters that leads to cases being updated in the database.